MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ![Generate CMake cache on Linux](media/cmake-linux-1.png "Generate the CMake cache on Linux")

-To provide IntelliSense support for remote headers, Visual Studio automatically copies them from the Linux machine to a directory on your local Windows machine.
+To provide IntelliSense support for remote headers, Visual Studio automatically copies them from the Linux machine (or WSL installation) to a directory on your local Windows machine.
 For more information, see [IntelliSense for remote headers](configure-a-linux-project.md#remote_intellisense).

 ## Debug the project